quantumgardener/quartz/content/blog/Farewell DVD Profiler.md

 Streaming has had such an impact that last year I threw out 2/3 of my collection because there are viable streaming alternatives.
 The reality is, if I lost my movie collection, there are maybe a dozen titles I'd want to re-purchase.
 The only information I need to keep now is the record of what sleeve a movie is in.

-Lately I've been tracking books, gaming and movies in [Obsidian](https://obsidian.md).
+Lately I've been tracking books, gaming and movies in [[Obsidian]].
 The reference to [[12 Angry Men]] above links to my notes on the movie[^12angrymen].
 With information in DVD Profiler I have two information stores to manage.
 The only data I need now about my purchase of a movie is where I've stored it.
 So, sadly, after about 18 years, I'll generate a report of movies with their slot numbers for the final time and delete it from my PC and mobile.

 [^australia]: Mostly for the Australian version of a title.